Hand Tallies for elections and policies;

 Kristofer Munsterhjelm's application also includes multi-winner rules, so it is listed there.

-Robert LeGrand's Ranked-ballot voting calculator can tally 15 single-winner voting rules: Baldwin, Black, Borda, Bucklin, Carey, Combs, Copeland, Dodgson, Hare (Instant Runoff), Nanson, Raynaud, Schulze (Beat Path), Simpson, Small, and Tideman (Ranked Pairs).
+Robert LeGrand's Ranked-ballot voting calculator can tally 15 single-winner voting rules: Baldwin, Black, Borda, Bucklin, Carey, Combs, Copeland, Dodgson, Hare (Instant Runoff), Nanson, Raynaud, Schulze method (Beat Path), Simpson, Small, and Tideman's Ranked Pairs.

 You can find a series of winners for a multi-winner election or selection of projects by using the option to "Enter candidates to ignore."
 The tally reports the first winner when no one is ignored, the second is the winner when the first winner is ignored, etc.